Coherent sheaves on the stack of Langlands parameters: Representation space

-\begin{lem} There is a canonical equivalence $\Ani(\Mon)\cong \Mon(\Ani)$. \end{lem} \begin{proof} We consider a more general situation.
+Now we have two $\infty$-categories that can be regarded as a derived version of $\Mon$.
+Fortunately, they are canonically equivalent. \begin{lemma} There is a canonical equivalence $\Ani(\Mon)\cong \Mon(\Spc)$. \end{lemma} \begin{proof} We consider a more general situation.
 Let $\mC$ be a(n ordinary) cocomplete symmetric monoidal category as before (i.e. $\mC$ is generated by $\mC^{\on{cp}}$ under colimits and the tensor product preserves colimits separately in each variable).
 Then it makes sense to talk about the ($\infty$-)category $\mathbf{Alg}(-)$ of its associative (a.k.a $E_1$-)algebra objects in $\mC$ and $\Ani(\mC)$ (\cite[2.1.3]{Lu2}).
 Using \cite[7.2.4.27]{Lu2} and Lemma \ref{L: free alg} below, we obtain a canonical equivalence

 The lemma follows by letting $\mC=\Sets$ and identifying associative algebra objects with monoid objects when the ambient symmetric monoidal structure is Cartesian (\cite[2.4.2, 4.1.2.10]{Lu2}). \end{proof}